 And, because the paper is oh-so-thin, you can pack an absolutely ludicrous number of pages into a single Midori Traveler’s Notebook: with my 2 or 3 notebooks in a single leather binding, I can carry anywhere from 512 to 768 blank pages with me wherever I go.

 Does the journal you write in really matter?

 Of course, it doesn’t.
 Unless you want it to matter.

 Your journal won’t make or break your writing, make you a better writer, or make you look like a “real” writer.

-If the journals you write in help you feel more expressive, then your writing will certainly be better for it.
+If the journal you write in helps you feel more expressive, then your writing will certainly be better for it.